Why Automatic Car Wash Is Not Safe for Your Car

 January 16, 2014

 Have you ever been to a drive-through automatic car wash?
-If the answer is yes, then you might be wondering why your car was returned to you clean but chock-a-block with streaks, swirl marks, or even scratches after you’re done with the wash process.
+If the answer is yes, then you might be wondering why you get your car back clean but chock-a-block with streaks, swirl marks, or even scratches after the wash process.

-Even your detailer is well aware of the dangers of putting your car onto the conveyor belt system to be washed, scrubbed, and rinsed.
-You probably saw the numerous signs warning customers that the facility will not be held responsible for any damage to the vehicle.
-Your detailer knows that while the cleaning machines are designed to work on your vehicle with care, there might still be glitches in the system.
+Even your detailer is well aware of the dangers of putting your car onto the conveyor belt system, where a machine wash it, scrub it, and rinse it.
+You probably saw the numerous signs warning customers that the facility is not responsible for any damage to the vehicle.
+Your detailer knows that while the cleaning machines should work on your vehicle with care, there might still be glitches in the system.
 Some brushes can literally scrub off your clear coat right through to the metal surface, while harsh cleaning chemicals can dull your paint job.
 In a worst case scenario, your windshield might crack or your side view mirror might snap clean off.

 Automatic Car Wash – Safe to a Certain Extent

 Despite these possible worst-case situations, the automatic car wash system is still relatively safe to use.
-It would not have survived through all these years if not for the fact that customers return over and over to have their cars cleaned this way.
+It will not survive, if not for the fact that customers return over and over to clean their cars this way.

 Unfortunately, water filtration systems cannot get rid of all the chemicals in the waste water.
-The concentration of chemicals can increase to the extent that the water is no longer safe to be used, but for the sake of cost-effectiveness and efficiency, such water is still diverted back into the system.
-When your car is rinsed with unclean, impure water, the paint job can turn dull as it reacts to the chemicals already present in the water.
-That’s why it is recommended to apply paint sealant more often if you’re a big fan of the conventional drive-through car wash.
+The concentration of chemicals can increase to the extent that the water is no longer safe for further usage.
+But for the sake of cost-effectiveness and efficiency, they put such water back into the system.
+When the machine rinse your car with unclean, impure water, the paint job can turn dull as it reacts to the chemicals already present in the water.
+That’s why we recommend you to apply paint sealant more often if you’re a big fan of the conventional drive-through car wash.

 So, the automatic car wash does not really clean your car all that much.

-As you already know, applying pressure is recommended when you really need to take out stubborn, deep-seated dirt.
-But for those instances when a delicate touch is needed, such as the polishing phase, too much pressure is a bad thing.
+As you already know, you should apply pressure when you really need to take out stubborn, deep-seated dirt.
+But for those instances when you need a delicate touch, such as the polishing phase, too much pressure is a bad thing.

-The same can be said when your car is put through the final round of rinsing.
-The machines will indiscriminately blast away at your car to get rid of the soap suds, and while the pressure can be calibrated to a certain extent, it does not come close to what you can do with a chamois cloth and light pressure.
+You can say the same when the machine put your car through the final round of rinsing.
+The machines will indiscriminately blast away at your car to get rid of the soap suds.
+But while the machine can calibrate the pressure to a certain extent, it does not come close to what you can do with a chamois cloth and light pressure.